 Martinez recognized an old friend in the audience who had emigrated from Cuba and joked about his thick Cuban accent.
 He took a breath, paused, and spoke of his fourth bout with bladder cancer that interrupted his life and redirected him to Mexico for medical treatment.
-At the time, he was close to losing faith but, while in the depths of despair, received a call from Lozano, who had written a song for him.
+At the time, he was close to losing faith but received a call from Lozano, who had written a song for him while in the depths of despair.
 The song was now to be dedicated to Martinez’s father, who was lost to cancer a decade ago.
 Martinez sang “Nothing is Broken,” a song of brotherly love, family, encouragement, faith, and strength.

 Lozano reminded us that tonight is a unique, special event with Martinez singing his songs.
 Songwriting is about honesty and expressing moments of our lives.
-He noted that “we are here tonight for a reason, that is, we are supposed to be here.”
+He noted, “We are here tonight for a reason; that is, we are supposed to be here.”
 He sincerely desires that everyone listening be touched in some way and affected positively.

-Lozano wrote the next song for his wife, to be sung for the first time tonight by Martinez.
+Lozano wrote the next song for his wife, to be sung by Martinez for the first time tonight.
 “The Other Side.”

-The rhythm section of piano, guitar, electric bass, and percussion was superb.
+The piano, guitar, electric bass, and percussion rhythm section was superb.
 The marvelous instrumental balance, finesse, subtlety, and mastery were notable.
 The variety of fusion, jazz, and Latin beats was fresh and compelling.
 Songs were flawlessly supported.
 These are world-class musicians.

 Lozano’s songs are masterfully crafted, relevant, and successfully convey the intended stories, emotions, and passion.
 Lozano’s piano work is sophisticated, tasteful, and excellent, both as an ensemble player and as accompanist to his brother Martinez and guest artist Pimentel.

 The brothers are personable, humorous, affable, passionate, and clearly inspired by the hope in their hearts and the circumstances of their lives.
 Their songs emanate from personal experiences, the multiple challenges facing immigrants, and the opportunities and achievements they have earned.
-This, of course, touches most of us as we witnessed and experienced the struggles of our own families who arrived here from around the world.
+This touches most of us as we witnessed and experienced the struggles of our own families who arrived here from around the world.

 Martinez achieved his vision of touching people’s hearts.
 His singing was from the heart and soul and represents the highest standards of artistic integrity.
 His duets with the fabulous Sheeren Pimental were delightful, and we hope they’ll be recording together.